Skip navigation

 Fanconi anemia

-More than 50 mutations in the FANCG gene have been found to cause Fanconi anemia, a disorder characterized by a decrease in bone marrow function, an increased cancer risk, and physical abnormalities.
-About 10 percent of all cases of Fanconi anemia are caused by mutations in the FANCG gene.
-When Fanconi anemia results from mutations in this gene, it is often associated with a more severe shortage of blood cells than when the condition is caused by mutations in other genes.
+Many variants (also called mutations) in the FANCG gene have been found to cause Fanconi anemia, a disorder that is characterized by a decrease in bone marrow function, an increased cancer risk, and physical differences.
+About 10 percent of all cases of Fanconi anemia are caused by variants in the FANCG gene.
+When Fanconi anemia results from variants in this gene, it is often associated with a more severe shortage of blood cells and a greater risk of developing cancer of the blood-forming cells (leukemia) than when the condition is caused by variants in other genes.

 More About This Health Condition